plup2/cdts-sgdc-react-poc/cdts-sgdc-react/README.md

 ## Basic Usage

 To use, in your project:

+  - Add the cdts package to your React project: `npm install --save @cdts-sgdc/cdts-sgdc-react`

   - In index.html, add the stylesheet element to the HEAD section corresponding to the desired template/environment:

     | Version                   | Theme                          | Environment | Mode       | CSS URL                                                                                                                  |